jamesmkrieger/maltesers/README.md

 These scripts now allow this analysis to be done in PyMOL and easily generate the final images.

-After running the maltesers command in PyMOL, you end up with two images, which can then be combined with the following python commands:
+After running the maltesers command in PyMOL, you end up with two images, which can then be combined with the following python commands or in an image editer:

     # combine the images for chain 1 to make the maltesers image
     spheres_1 = cv2.imread(pdbcode + midString1 + '_' + chain1 + '_spheres.png',1)